LWatsonlm/Bootcamp/_drafts/week11.md

 ---
 layout: post
 title:  "Is Coding Bootcamp Right for You?
 Week 11 in The Life of a Coding Bootcamper"
-date:   2016-11-27
+date:   2016-11-20
+tagline: "Week 11"
+categories: [coding-bootcamp]
+tags: [react, project-week]
 description: "Okay, people!
-It's Week 11 and it's is our last "real" week of class.
+It's Week 11 and it's is our last 'real' week of class.
 This week, we're learning about Facebook's language: React.
 It's also the week we start our final capstone project, Project 4.
 But first, React."
-categories: [coding-bootcamp]
-tags: [react, project-week]
 fullview: true
 comments: true
 image: /img/react-white.png